 Facebook Live and Facebook Stories: Best Practices

-• Shoot your video candidly.
-Avoid staging or over scripting.
-Make a loose plan for what you want to say, and start recording.
+- Shoot your video candidly.
+Avoid staging or over-scripting.
+Make a loose plan for your words, and start recording.

-• Schedule all your live broadcasts ahead of time, and let your customers know when you’re going live through your other marketing channels (email, other Facebook posts, etc.).
+- Schedule all your live broadcasts beforehand, and let your customers know when you’re going live through your other marketing channels (email, other Facebook posts, etc.).

 Even if you use only basic content ideas and follow best practices, you’ll reap the rewards of organic reach.
-If you’re feeling confident, grab your phone, and take advantage of the cheapest marketing vehicle on Facebook.
+If you’re confident, grab your phone and take advantage of the cheapest marketing vehicle on Facebook.

 Author Bio: Gerard is a co-author of the Facebook Video Marketing Handbook and a social media scientist in the Biteable Lab.
 Out of the office, Gerard likes watching owls and sharing messages with his neighbors by mowing them into his back lawn.